 Because it’s a soft cheese, it’s easy to spread, again, similar to the texture of cream cheese, although even slightly softer.

 It’s mild in flavor, yet rich, creamy, and honestly luxurious.
-It’s slightly sweet and acidic, which lends itself as a wonderful addition to both sweet and savory recipes.
+It’s slightly sweet and acidic, which makes it a wonderful addition to both sweet and savory recipes.

 Where to Find Mascarpone Cheese